 Several persons from the Kinderheim in Bergen-Belsen and thereafter the staff from the Bergen-Belsens hospital traveled with the east european children to Sweden.

 Ada Bimko was born on August 26, 1912, in Sosnowiec, Poland.
-Prior WWII she studied dentistry in France.
-In 1935 she returned to Sosnowiec in Poland where she worked in a dental clinic.
+Prior WWII, she studied dentistry in France.
+In 1935, she returned to Sosnowiec in Poland, where she worked in a dental clinic.
 On August 2–3, 1943, she was deported to Auschwitz-Birkenau together with approximately five thousand Jews from the ghetto of Sosnowiec.
-Her parents, husband and five-and-a-half year old son were immediately sent to their death in the gas chambers.
+Her parents, husband, and five-and-a-half-year-old son were immediately sent to their deaths in the gas chambers.
 Ada survived the selection and worked for dr. Mengele.
-In October 1943, Ada Bimko, Luba and Hermina, together with five other Jewish women were sent, as a “medical team” to the concentration camp of Bergen-Belsen in Germany and take care of the children in the Kinderheim.
+In October 1943, Ada Bimko, Luba, and Hermina, together with five other Jewish women, were sent, as a “medical team” to the concentration camp of Bergen-Belsen in Germany to take care of the children in the Kinderheim.

-Although officially Ada Bimko was responsible for the Kinderheim it il likely that the facility was managed by a woman named Luba Tryszynska, herself also a Jewish prisoner from a town in eastern Poland, Brzesc, see her DP-2 card below.
+Although officially Ada Bimko was responsible for the Kinderheim, it is likely that the facility was managed by a woman named Luba Tryszynska, herself also a Jewish prisoner from a town in eastern Poland, Brzesc, see her DP-2 card below.
 She was assisted by Hermina Krancova, from Slovakia.

 Despite Verolme's age, she was tasked with supervising the small children there.
 She became known as 'Little Mother'.

-After the war the Deutsch children were repatriated to Holland and reunited with what was left of their families.
-As many of these families had been in the diamond business and the children came to be known as the Diamond Children.
+After the war, the Deutsch children were repatriated to Holland and reunited with what was left of their families.
+As many of these families had been in the diamond business, the children came to be known as the Diamond Children.

 Verkendam - Verolme and her brothers, Max and Jack, were sent to Barrack 211, also known as the Children's House - Kinderheim.
 Verkendam Esther b Feb 24, 1930 Hetty Verolme Kinderheim 211 Little Mother